Ideal gas law: Statistical mechanics

 In SI units, p is measured in pascals, V in cubic metres, T in kelvins, and k_{B} = in SI units.

 Combined gas law

-Combining the laws of Charles, Boyle and Gay-Lussac gives the combined gas law, which takes the same functional form as the ideal gas law says that the number of moles is unspecified, and the ratio of $PV$ to $T$ is simply taken as a constant:
+Combining the laws of Charles, Boyle, and Gay-Lussac gives the combined gas law, which can take the same functional form as the ideal gas law.
+This form does not specify the number of moles, and the ratio of $PV$ to $T$ is simply taken as a constant: